 During our Enrichment Days on 28th February and 1st March our Year 8 students visited the Shri Swaminarayan Mandir in Neasden, North West London.
-Here is an account of one of the days, written by Freya Jackson and Jess Knox.
+Here is an account of one of the days.

 When we arrived in London we all got off the buses and had to go through security to make sure nothing dangerous was entering the temple.
 Once inside, there was a prayer hall (called a Haveli) and the smells were fresh and calm.
 Girls and boys were separated so that we could take off our shoes and coats etc. The prayer hall had intricate designs in wood carvings and carpets.

 Everyone entered a room where we watched a clip about the project of the Mandir and how it was built.
 Various materials were shipped from multiple countries and used to build the temple.
 All of the materials were then hand-carved or shaped into the correct shapes and patterns to make the Mandir and Prayer hall.
 The pieces were shipped, like a 3D jigsaw puzzle, from India to the UK.
 Not a single piece was damaged in transit.

 After that, we all went through the prayer hall and into the Mandir.
 At which point we had to be silent as it was a place of worship.
 Everyone looked at the detailed pillars and the magnificent dome until we had to sit down with girls and boys separated.

 We watched people worship their god and we saw the ceremony that was given to the gods, with chanting and candles and clapping.
 As we left we were offered a tray of candles and you would have to pass your hands over the candle flames, then over your head, to receive a blessing.